dvidelabs/flatcc/README.md

 `flatcc` is a bit faster encoding but it is likely due to less memory allocation.
 Throughput and time per operatin are of course very specific to this test case.

+Generated JSON parser/printer shown below, for flatcc only but for OS-X and Linux.

 ### operation: flatbench for raw C structs encode (optimized)